alucard88nicoli/Getting-and-cleaning-data/README.md

 * test/
 * train/

-The output is created in working directory with the name of tidy2.txt
+The output is created in working directory with the name of tidy_second.txt

-*Note:* the R script is built to run without including any libraries for the purpose of this course.

-## run_analysis.R walkthrough
+## Run_analysis.R walkthrough
 It follows the goals step by step.

 * Step 1: